*This post may contain affiliate links. Read more »

 As you take a spoonful of this heavenly concoction, you'll notice the silky strands of vermicelli noodles mingling with the other ingredients.
 It's like a party (like an actually really good party) in your mouth - the noodles absorbing and delivering the flavorful broth with every bite.
 It's no wonder this dish is a staple during Ramadan, when Muslims break their fast with a bowl of this nourishing soup.

 Moroccan Harira is the soup that's as beautiful to look at as it is delicious to eat, and is the perfect addition to my blog's collection of plant-based and halal recipes.
-It pairs perfectly with my vibrant and fast-to-prepare taboule salad, vegan kofta and tzatziki, and baharat roasted oyster mushroom shawarma.
+It pairs perfectly with my vibrant and fast-to-prepare taboule salad, vegan kofta, and baharat-roasted mushroom shawarma.
 Imagine dipping freshly grilled kuboos (Arabic whole wheat pita bread) into the warm, comforting soup.

 Whip up a batch of Moroccan Harira today and indulge in a bowl of comfort and nourishment.
 Your taste buds, your body, and your senses will thank you!